German Shepherd Temperament, Energy Level, and Lifestyle Fit

 • Owners committed to training and exercise

-• People interested in working, sport, or advanced obedience dogs
+• People interested in working or sport dogs

 Not ideal for: